• Skip to primary navigation

 Crocheting a mesh chemo cap is fast and easy.
 The lightweight design is wonderful for warmer weather.
-Lion Brand Coboo Yarn is so nice to use for this design.
+Lion Brand Coboo Yarn is so soft to the skin.
 The free crochet pattern is found below, but if you would like an ad free pdf, they can be found on ETSY or RAVELRY.

 I sometimes use affiliate links in my posts.
 This won’t cost you anything, but will help offset the cost of yarn and other supplies needed, so that I can continue bringing you crochet patterns and craft ideas.
 Thank you so much for your support.